Career Timeline of Walt Disney: Major Achievements and Milestones

 Discover the career path of Walt Disney, from the first major opportunity to industry-changing achievements.

-Walt Disney was a highly influential American animator, film producer, voice actor, and entrepreneur who revolutionized the animation industry.
-He holds the record for the most Academy Awards and nominations.
-His groundbreaking work led to the creation of iconic films and characters, many of which have been recognized for their cultural and artistic significance, earning places in the National Film Registry and AFI's list of greatest films.
+Walter Elias Disney was a highly influential American animator, film producer, voice actor, and entrepreneur who revolutionized the animation industry.
+He achieved unprecedented success, holding the record for most Academy Awards won and nominations received by an individual.
+Disney's pioneering spirit led to numerous innovations in cartoon production.
+His films have been recognized for their cultural and artistic significance, with several inducted into the National Film Registry and honored as some of the greatest films ever made.

 In October 1919, Walt Disney returned to Kansas City and worked as an apprentice artist at the Pesmen-Rubin Commercial Art Studio.

-In January 1920, Walt Disney and Ub Iwerks were laid off from Pesmen-Rubin.
-They subsequently started their own business, Iwerks-Disney Commercial Artists.
+In January 1920, Walt Disney and Ub Iwerks started their own business, the short-lived Iwerks-Disney Commercial Artists, after being laid off from Pesmen-Rubin.

 May 1921: Establishment of Laugh-O-Gram Studio

-In May 1921, Walt Disney's success with the "Laugh-O-Grams" led to the establishment of Laugh-O-Gram Studio.
+In May 1921, the success of the "Laugh-O-Grams" led to the establishment of Laugh-O-Gram Studio.

-In July 1923, Walt Disney moved to Hollywood at 21 years old and began efforts to sell "Alice's Wonderland".
+In July 1923, Walt Disney moved to Hollywood at 21 years old, hoping to become a live-action film director.

 In July 1924, Walt Disney hired Ub Iwerks, persuading him to relocate to Hollywood from Kansas City.